-The amount which is determined as a threshold is applied to the total receipts and accruals derived from a business undertaking or trading activity not qualifying for a specific exemption (see 6.1, 6.2 and 6.3).
+The amount which is determined as a threshold is applied to the total receipts and accruals during a year of assessment derived from a business undertaking or trading activity not qualifying for a specific exemption (see 6.1, 6.2 and 6.3).
 The basic exemption is calculated as an amount equal to the greater of 5% of the total receipts and accruals of the PBO during the relevant year of assessment or R200 000 (see 6.4 and Example 12).